One of Two Species of Wolves in the World

 Range

-Historical – Red Wolves originally occupied eastern North America, from the Gulf Coast into southern Ontario, Canada.
-Current – Extinct in the wild in 1980, Red Wolves are now in a captive breeding-and-release program.
+Historical – Red wolves originally occupied eastern North America, from the Gulf Coast into southern Ontario, Canada.
+Current – Extinct in the wild in 1980, Red wolves are now in a captive breeding-and-release program.
 The primary wild release area is eastern North Carolina, on the peninsula between the Albermarle and Pamilico Sounds.
 Low human density, wetland soil type and distance from roads seem to be the most important habitat features.

 Diet